AI

 Guidelines

-Full paper: 6-12 pages (including references).
-Poster: max 3 pages (including references), to showcase work in progress, preliminary results, or innovative AI Literacy learning materials.
-Both submission types must adhere to the workshop's formatting guidelines and should be submitted using either LaTeX LaTeX template or the DOCX template.
+- Submission Format: Both submission types must adhere to the workshop's formatting guidelines and should be submitted using either LaTeX template or the DOCX template.
+Workshop proceedings will be published online via CEUR.

 Agenda